MG 08: Idiom

-The designation 08/15 lives on as an idiom in colloquial German, nullachtfünfzehn (zero-eight-fifteen, pronounced Null-acht-fünfzehn), being used even today as a term to denote something totally ordinary and lacking in originality or specialness.
+The designation 08/15 lives on as an idiom in colloquial German, nullachtfünfzehn (zero-eight-fifteen, pronounced Null-acht-fünfzehn), being used as a term to denote something totally ordinary and lacking in originality or specialness.

+The name of the weapon (null-acht-fünfzehn) originally became a slang term in the German Army in the Second World War.
+Because of the 08/15's tendency to jam, German soldiers used the name of the gun to refer to any thing that went wrong in their Army experiences.

-Aircraft versions
+Aircraft gun development

 lMG 08

 A lightened air-cooled version of the original water-cooled rectangular pattern-receiver MG 08 infantry automatic ordnance, the lMG 08, was developed by the Spandau arsenal as a rigidly mounted aircraft machine gun and went into production in 1915, in single-gun mounts, for use on the E.I through the E.III production versions of the Fokker Eindecker.
 A lower case letter "L" beginning the prefix meant luftgekühlt (air-cooled) rather than Luft (air).

 The lMG 08s were later used in pairs by the time of the introduction of the Fokker D.III and Albatros D.I biplane fighters in 1916, as fixed and synchronized cowling guns firing through the propeller.
 The Parabellum MG14 built by DWM was a lighter (22 lbs) and quite different, air-cooled Maxim system gun with a very high rate of fire (600-700 rounds/min).
 It was introduced in 1915, and was, but not without serious problems on occasion (as noted by Otto Parschau), prototyped on Parschau's own A.16/15 Fokker A.III "green machine" monoplane with the Fokker Stangensteuerung gun synchronizer, received back with the synchronized Parabellum by Parschau on May 30, 1915 and first used in quantity as the synchronized forward-firing armament on the five examples of the Fokker M.5K/MG Eindecker production prototype aircraft, and soon afterwards served as a flexible aircraft observer's gun for rear defense.